Childs Pose (Balasana):

 Contraindications:

-Always try to work within your limits, and if you have specific problems, consult a doctor before performing this or any other asana.
+It’s important to stay within your comfort zone and, if you have particular health concerns, always consult a doctor before attempting this or any other asana.

 Poses Commonly Transitioned Too: